dr-leo/pandaSDMX/doc/agencies.rst

 out of the box.
 The most salient distinction between data providers derives from the supported API: While OECD and Australian Bureau of Statistics (ABS) are only supported with regards to their SDMX-JSON APIs, all others send SDMX-ML messages.
-SDMX-JSON is confined to data messages.
+SDMX-JSON is currently confined to data messages.
 Hence, pandaSDMX features relating to structural metadata are unavailable when making requests to OECD or ABS.

+Agencies supporting SDMXML messages come in two flavors: one for generic data sets (e.g. ECB, ESTAT, INSEE etc.), the other for structure-specific data sets (e.g., ECB_S, ESTAT_S etc.).

 `Australian Bureau of Statistics (ABS) <http://www.abs.gov.au/>`_